 Poldermans D, Boersma E, Bax JJ, et al. The effect of bisoprolol on perioperative mortality and myocardial infarction in high-risk patients undergoing vascular surgery.
 Dutch Echocardiographic Cardiac Risk Evaluation Applying Stress Echocardiography Study Group.
 N Engl J Med 1999;341:1789-94.

-Clinical Topics: Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Vascular Medicine, Acute Heart Failure, Interventions and Imaging, Interventions and Vascular Medicine, Echocardiography/Ultrasound
+Clinical Topics: Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Acute Heart Failure, Interventions and Imaging, Interventions and Vascular Medicine, Echocardiography/Ultrasound

 Keywords: Myocardial Infarction, Blood Pressure, Perioperative Period, Electrocardiography, Heart Rate, Vascular Surgical Procedures, Peripheral Vascular Diseases, Dobutamine, Heart Failure, Bisoprolol, Diabetes Mellitus, Echocardiography